POWSM: A Phonetic Open Whisper-Style Speech Foundation Model

 \paragraph{Decoding hyperparameters} We use a CTC weight (denoted as \texttt{ctc}) of 0.3 and a beam size (denoted as \texttt{beam}) of 3 during decoding for all reported numbers unless specified.
 Further details on the choice of hyperparameters are discussed in \autoref{sec:analysis-ctc-weight}.

 \paragraph{Evaluation datasets} For unseen languages, we evaluate on three datasets: DoReCo \cite{paschen2020doreco}, VoxAngeles \cite{chodroff2024voxangeles}, and Tusom2021 \cite{mortensen2021tusom2021}.
-DoReCo is a dataset of 50+ languages (with broad transcriptions) intended for documentation of small or endangered languages; we use a 45-language subset.
-VoxAngeles \citep{chodroff2024voxangeles} is a postprocessed version of the UCLA Phonetics Lab Archive \citep{ucla2009} containing 95 languages.
+DoReCo is a dataset of 50+ languages (with broad transcriptions) intended for documentation of small or endangered languages; we use a 45-language subset.\footnote{ We use the same DoReCo subset as \citet{zhu-etal-2025-zipa,zhu-etal-2024-taste}, listed in \autoref{sec:appendix-doreco}.
+They removed languages mostly due to licensing issues, while others were not accessible during dataset creation. } VoxAngeles \citep{chodroff2024voxangeles} is a postprocessed version of the UCLA Phonetics Lab Archive \citep{ucla2009} containing 95 languages.
 Tusom is a low-data Tangkhulic language of India not included in the training data.
-Tusom2021 consists of narrow phonetic transcriptions (unlike the broad transcriptions from G2P on which \POWSM was trained) of individual Tusom words.
+Tusom2021 \citep{mortensen2021tusom2021} consists of narrow phonetic transcriptions (unlike the broad transcriptions from G2P on which \POWSM was trained) of individual Tusom words.
 We removed the tones.